 (b) subsection (3) only applies to that money if the money has been forfeited under, and in accordance with, the licence.

-112. What may be credited
+112. Money to be credited to General Purposes Fund etc.

 (1) There are to be credited to the General Purposes Fund of a school —